Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Results

-As another test of the SF-only scenario, we follow the approach of \citet{robertsborsani_civ_ciii_weak_2025}, who showed that high-redshift galaxies with strong \CIV$\lambda$1548 are likely observed during a recent star formation burst within the last 3 Myr.
-We perform an independent run of the (stellar-only) \texttt{Bagpipes} SED-modeling code with a non-parametric star formation history to assess whether a recent burst could reproduce the \CIV$\lambda$1548 emission.
+As a last test of the SF-only scenario, we follow the approach of \citet{robertsborsani_civ_ciii_weak_2025}, who showed that high-redshift galaxies with strong \CIV$\lambda$1548+1551 are likely observed during a recent star formation burst within the last 3 Myr.
+We perform an independent run of the (stellar-only) \texttt{Bagpipes} SED-modeling code with a non-parametric star formation history to assess whether a recent burst could reproduce the \CIV$\lambda$1548+1551 emission.
 We adopt the BPASS 2.2.1 models \citep{bpass_221_2018} with an extended log$_{10}$(U) grid (–4 to 0.5) and two cloud densities (10$^2$ and 10$^4$ cm$^{-3}$), using the non-parametric SFH framework of \citet{Leja_2019} with priors allowing for burstiness.
 The SFH bins are [0, 3, 10, 25, 50] Myr, extended with five additional logarithmically spaced bins up to the age of the universe at GHZ2’s redshift of $z$ = 12.34.
 We implement a flexible dust attenuation model following \citet{Salim_2018}, fitting both photometry and NIRSpec spectra, while removing filters blueward of the Lyman break and using the masked spectra from the \BEAGLE-AGN fit for consistency between SED codes.

-This \texttt{Bagpipes} run does favor a recent star formation burst within the last 3 Myr; however, this burst is insufficient to reproduce the observed \CIV$\lambda$1548 strength in GHZ2.
-The high-density (10$^4$ cm$^{-3}$) \texttt{Bagpipes} run reproduces only the continuum level flux at rest-frame $\lambda$ = 1548 and the flux contribution of the SF-model to \CIV$\lambda$1548 is only 0.86$^{+6.01}_{-0.86}$\% of the total flux.
-Figure~\ref{fig:bp_comparison} compares the \texttt{Bagpipes} and \BEAGLE\ SF-only runs, showing that SF-only cannot reproduce \CIV$\lambda$1548, while \CIII]$\lambda$1908 is successfully modeled by all the SF models.
+This \texttt{Bagpipes} run does favor a recent star formation burst within the last 3 Myr; however, this burst is insufficient to reproduce the observed \CIV$\lambda$1548+1551 strength in GHZ2.
+The high-density (10$^4$ cm$^{-3}$) \texttt{Bagpipes} run reproduces only the continuum level flux at rest-frame $\lambda$ = 1550 and there is no flux contribution of the SF-model to \CIV$\lambda$1548+1551.
+Figure~\ref{fig:bp_comparison} compares the \texttt{Bagpipes}, \BEAGLE\ SF-only runs and the SF+AGN \BEAGLE\ runs, and highlights that SF-only cannot reproduce \CIV$\lambda$1548+1551, while \CIII]$\lambda$1908 is successfully modeled by all the SF models.
 This suggests that a harder ionizing spectrum is required to populate carbon to the \CIV\ state, implying that an AGN is a likely source of the necessary ionizing radiation.